 Then you just have to rename this folder to its original name, then, in the plugin folder, rename one by one the folder of each plugin until you find the one that was blocking the login page.

 Revert Back into the Default Theme

 WordPress themes may also cause conflicts after updating to a more recent version of WordPress.
 To learn whether the issue has been caused from the theme, you also have to disable it.

 The process is like deactivating the plugins.
 Connect to a site with an FTP client.
 Proceed into wp-content/themes/ directory and then rename your existing theme directory into themes_backup.

 As soon as you have completed that, then try logging in again.
 If you succeed, then that implies your main theme was causing this matter.

-Now you can reinstall the backup of your theme to find out if this resolves this situation.
-If the problem reappears, then get in touch with the theme author or contact an expert who will be able to identify the problem.
+You can now rename your theme folder to its original name to see if that solves the situation, or use a backup of your theme folder (or reinstall/update it).
+If the problem reoccurs, contact the theme author or an expert who will be able to identify the problem.

 Still stuck ?
 You can contact an expert.